Financial situation of Alitalia: Foundation – 2004

+2004 – Financial crisis

 In September 2004 the airline found itself in financial difficulties, with management saying it did not have enough cash to pay worker salaries past the end of that month.
 It announced plans to lay off 5000 employees and to split the company into two divisions, an airline and a ground services division.
 It also said it was reconsidering its alliance with Air France.
 Talks went on with unions for pay cuts and layoffs, in an attempt to keep the company out of bankruptcy and possibly liquidation.
 On 24 September 2004, the company announced that it had reached an agreement with unions allowing access to a bridging loan from the Italian government.

 Alitalia's troubles had now become so severe that Consob, Italy's stock market regulator, required it henceforth to report monthly on its debt and cash positions.

+2006 – European Union stops support

 The government could in 2006 no longer offer support to the failing airline since it had been forbidden by the European Union to inject new capital.
 Therefore, as all other attempts to save the company had failed, the Italian government announced its willingness to lead Alitalia towards privatization by lowering its part of ownership in it.
 A public notification was given in January 2007, seeking a buyer who would acquire at least 30.1% of Alitalia, and also guarantee the airline's 18,000 jobs, domestic routes, and the Italian identity of the Alitalia brand, according to the tender document published on the Treasury Web site.
 Italy invited bids to be submitted by January 29, 2007.
 (Under Italian law, a buyer of more than 30% of a company must make a public offer to buy out the other shareholders.)
 In July 2007 the last of the bidders for Alitalia backed off, making the procedure fail.

 In September 2007, Maurizio Prato, at that time chairman, told senators in Rome "Alitalia is in a comatose state, it is in the intensive care unit".
 Further he said: "Personally, I am surprised by the general refusal to accept reality and by the fact that a company in this state does not have the possibility, even though it is listed on the stock market, to make autonomous decisions even if this is needed for its survival".

 Another attempt was made to sell the 49.9% stake of the Italian government through a different procedure, involving the selection of a single major partner with whom to contract.